+86 13073847729

 Before importing pressure washing machine, also consider the following to help you make the right decision.

-Work application
+Work applications

 While not the ultimate question, a relatively easy way to decide between BISON hot and cold pressure washer is to consider the industry it is primarily sold into.
 Oil and gas, food service and waste management industries that routinely deal with caked grease, oil and dirt may benefit from the enhanced cleaning capabilities of a hot pressure washer.
 Meanwhile, those who use a pressure washer for transportation, agriculture, and personal use can often use a cold pressure washer to clean dirt.